vladkinoman/just-my-notes/books/best-comics-to-read.md

 And the **best books**?
 The general favorites among fans are everything named above, as well as the British collection [Complete Case Files 14](http://www.amazon.com/gp/product/1906735298/ref=as_li_ss_tl?ie=UTF8&tag=readcomi-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=1906735298)![img](https://lh5.googleusercontent.com/proxy/Z06k0vMg-2IK7jpN-nNxTYHty3isz61mH5Oab40CA1Xeizky-KO1uQlfDjhhGGcummV_q0HQzaV_KiG6R2dEJ6tA3VpDV7Z2fDDFplTUsG2BZEemw_KVRLo=s0-d), which collects the "Necropolis" storyline (and serves as the payoff to another few years' worth of stories).
 My personal faves also include *Brothers of the Blood* and the spinoffs *Chopper: Surf's Up*, *Mega-City Undercover Vol. 02: Living the Low Life*, *The Taxidermist* and [Devlin Waugh: Red Tide](http://www.amazon.com/gp/product/1904265294/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1904265294&linkCode=as2&tag=readcomi-20)![img](https://lh5.googleusercontent.com/proxy/2bFMeb0RWp7zJyJoLLzhPl3J7FptyA2aer4BE3_dQLUKKBEhw8kxN4dCFHeEt3JdUHDkO544Qh8HgYIzmcuaE64S8o_PZzs5B6Dzhfu4ywg3j-Cw9BN4QUSiOyzyUA=s0-d).)

+### Rick and Morty

+People say all Rick and Morty comics are good.
+At least that's what they say about the main run.

+> Rick and Morty Comics Baby!
+Every Issue, Every Series, Ever.
+Seriously.
+Updates are Impending, and be sure to Subscribe to C-132 for more content like this.
+You're Welcome - [link](https://www.reddit.com/r/c132/comments/7uzg1d/rick_and_morty_comics_baby_every_issue_every/).

 ### Silent Hill

 > Are all the Silent Hill comics garbage?